Wallasey Soroptimists – Our Projects (Programme Action)

 Local: Clatterbridge Cancer Charity – Healthcare

-We donate some of our takings each time we have a stall selling our craft items.
-September 2018 we donated an additional £500 to the Charity.
+We donate some of our takings each time we have a stall selling our craft items plus we donate additional fund to the Charity during the year.
 This money can help the Charity support women who have lost their hair through cancer treatment with funds to purchase good quality wigs – it all helps with a woman’s psychological health.

 Local: Wirral Food Bank – Food security & Healthcare

 Beginning in November 2011 this local Wirral charity gives 3 days supply of food to local people / families who have been referred in urgent need situations.
 Club members have support by donating not only food products, but vital feminine hygiene items.
-All donations are weighed and weights logged by volunteers at the Foodbank’s warehouse to enable audit of volume of products donated and distributed.
-September 2018 £500 cheque donated.
+All donations are weighed and weights logged by volunteers at the Foodbank’s warehouse to enable audit of volume of products donated and distributed. £500 was donated at the end of 2018

 Member Sue delivery the much needed supplies